LaBrique/WORKSHOP-Discord.js/README.md

 Before anything else, it is important to know that Discord servers are referred to as `Guilds`.

 Upon receiving the message `[:prefix]list`, your bot should list all the users present in the guild.
-To this end, we will have to dig deeper inside discord.js' documentation:
+To do this, we will have to dig deeper inside discord.js' documentation:
 - [message](https://discord.js.org/#/docs/main/stable/class/Message)
 - [channel](https://discord.js.org/#/docs/main/stable/class/TextChannel)
 - [guild](https://discord.js.org/#/docs/main/stable/class/Guild)